sedunne/ansible-collection-simple/README.md

 ### packages
 This role is a very basic interface to the `ansible.builtin.packages` module.

+### wireguard
+This role installs (if needed) and sets up a Wireguard interface and peer list.

 ## Docs
 The `docs/` directory contains detailed information on the included roles, including their supported platforms and variables.